awesomefoss/Scavenger-Hunt-Task-2/README.md

-# CSOC Week 0
+# Scavenger Hunt Task 2
-Repository for Git Exercise where you have to add your github profile link and link to your portfolio website.
+Repository for Git Exercise where you have to add your github profile link and link to your LinkedIn profile.

 And then you can see your card here - [Namecards]()